Publish Date: 03-08-2024

 Situations Where You Can Cancel a Claim

-- Before a settlement agreement is finalized
+- Before accepting or depositing a settlement payment.

 Situations Where You Cannot Cancel an Auto Insurance Claim